Example Career: Media Programming Directors

 - Participate in the planning and execution of fundraising activities.

-What Program Directors Should Be Good At
+What Media Programming Directors Should Be Good At

 - Oral Comprehension - The ability to listen to and understand information and ideas presented through spoken words and sentences.